Oil and gas industry in India: Petroleum refining

 As on 31 March 2021, there were 23 crude oil refineries in India, of which 18 were state-owned, 3 were privately owned and 2 were joint ventures.
 The total oil refining capacity in India stood at 248.87 Mt per year, remaining unchanged from the previous year.
+India has developed a strong petroleum refining industry supported by both public and private sector investments.
+The country’s refineries produce key petroleum products such as gasoline, diesel, LPG, and aviation fuel to meet growing domestic and export demand.
 Refineries in India processed 221.37 Mt of oil in 2020-21 achieving a capacity utilization of 88.8%.
 With a total refining capacity of 69.23 million metric ton per year, the state-owned Indian Oil Corporation was the largest refiner in the country by capacity.
 Indian Oil's refineries processed 62.35 Mt of crude oil in 2020–21.

 Many refineries are using the lower end residual oil with higher sulphur content to produce more lighter oils (petrol, diesel, etc.) by installing petroleum coker units.
 This process generates a solid fuel called Pet coke which has higher calorific value and sulphur.
 As developed countries have banned use of high sulphur pet coke and residual oils, these fuels further are converted in to synthetic natural gas and methanol in Methanation plants to avoid their disposal problem.
 Nearly 38% of residual fuel oils are consumed in the shipping sector.
 The International Convention for Prevention of Pollution from Ships (MARPOL), adopted by the IMO, has mandated that marine vessels shall not consume residual fuel oils (bunker fuel, etc.) with a sulphur content greater than 0.1% from the year 2020.
 Thus complete use of residual oil or pet coke in gasification unit would be part of petroleum refining complexes/plants in future to avoid waste products disposal.

 Due to the COVID-19 pandemic of 2020, refineries are forced to operate at lower capacities as the demand for petroleum products (mainly aviation turbine fuel and petrol) have fallen steeply.
 After the implementation of IMO rules restricting use of high sulfur fuel oil (HSFO) by the marine vessels, the prices of HSFO have fallen so low compared to crude oil and using it has become more economical by the advanced refineries with vacuum distillation and coker units to produce petrol, diesel, pet coke, etc. Pet coke is in high demand for use in cement production.

+By 2025, India's total oil refining capacity increased to approximately 258.1 million metric tonnes per annum (MMTPA), making the country one of the largest refining hubs in Asia.
+Major refiners such as Indian Oil Corporation, Reliance Industries and Nayara Energy have expanded their refining and petrochemical integration projects to increase exports of petroleum products and strengthen India's position in the global refining market.